 Jeffrey Epstein GRATs

 With a GRAT, the creator, or settlor of a special trust irrevocably transfers property to her trustee.
 The grantor of the GRAT retains, or keeps, an annuity stream for a fixed term–such as a number of years.
-With a properly drafted or written GRAT, and the right family asset and a good appraiser, the amount that is transferred for federal gift tax (or estate tax) purposes can be very small — sometimes even zero.
+With a properly drafted or written GRAT, the savings can be amazing.
+But you also need the right family asset and a good appraiser.
+Why do these things matter?
+Because the amount that is transferred (or “gifted”) for federal gift tax (or estate tax) purposes can be very small — sometimes even zero.
 That technique is referred to as “zero-ing out a GRAT.”
 So, what is the connection between Jeffrey Epstein and GRATs?
 Well, back on January 26, 2021, the New York Times reported that Epstein used GRATs with his wealthy clients.

 IRS + GRATs

 On January 11, 2021, the IRS updated a publication intended to inform the public about Abusive Trust Tax Evasion Schemes – Special Types of Trusts.

 Can you use GRATs incorrectly or illegally?
 Sure you can– anything “good” can turn bad, very bad, if it is used improperly.
 And running afoul of the IRS is not a good idea.
 The good news is that a lot of information about GRATs are available, including

 commentary from the IRS, which also provides, in some instances, forms.
 Do you have a valuable residence that you want to leave to a loved one such as a child?
 Pankauski says to consider Qualified Personal Residence Trusts or QPRTs.
 For more on this estate planning technique called a GRAT, you can also read the United States Code, or 26 CFR 2702.